FuelLabs/fuelup/docs/src/concepts/channels.md

 > **Note**
 >
-> The `latest` channel is used to point latest compatible versions of `forc` and `fuel-core`, after version v0.20.0 latest is changed to point to the latest network.
+> The `latest` channel used to point latest compatible versions of `forc` and `fuel-core`, after version v0.20.0 latest is changed to point to the latest network.
 This is a breaking change and should be taken into account for existing workflows.

 ## Developer Guide